Blog about successful marketing strategies in russia

 Over the past two years, the age range of game stream viewers has shifted towards the 25-35 category, with millennials now comprising 47% of viewers and Zoomers (17-25 year olds) making up 44.5%.
 Additionally, approximately 8% of the gaming platform audience are representatives of Generation X, aged 35-45.
 Millennials, the most financially stable demographic, provide financial support to their favorite streamers.
 They make up 46% of the audience for donation services, while Zoomers account for 35%.

 Twitch's audience primarily consists of 'letsplayers'.
 The most popular games streamed on this platform in 2024 are GTA5, League of Legends, and Valorant.
 Other popular games in the top 10 include Fortnite, Minecraft, Dota 2, World of Warcraft, and Apex Legends.
-As of February 2024, the top three games have attracted 151.6 million, 126.5 million, and 88.4 million active users, respectively.
+By the end of the year, the Top 10 also included games like Fortnite, Minecraft, Dota 2, World of Warcraft, and Apex Legends.

-The top 10 Russian Twitch streamers for March 2024 are determined by their average number of viewers, number of subscribers, views, and broadcasting time.
-The rating changes monthly to reflect the audience's favorites.
+The top 10 Russian Twitch streamers are determined by their average number of viewers, number of subscribers, views, and broadcasting time.
+The ranking changes every month depending on the volume of content produced by streamers.
+However, certain audience favorites consistently remain at the top.
+This ranking was last updated on February 10, 2025.

 EVELONE192